Skip to Content

 What You Need To Make The Indigo Planter Covers

-• Shibori Indigo dye kit – As well as the indigo dye, the kit comes with gloves and elastic bands.
-So if you can’t get the kit buy the indigo dye and elastic bands separately.
+• Shibori Indigo dye kit—The kit comes with gloves and elastic bands, as well as the indigo dye.
+If you can’t get the kit, you can buy the indigo dye and elastic bands separately.

 • A mixture of marbles or beads in various sizes